sergioq12/fastapi-docker-test/README.md

 ```

 8. Retrieve the Workload Identity Pool ID
-I am not sure what is this, but I believe its only getting the ID google gave to the workload identity pool we inserted previously.
+I am not sure what is this, but I believe it's only getting the ID Google gave to the workload identity pool we inserted previously.

 Run the command:
 ```